johno/pixyll/_posts/2019-06-13-bring-your-own-cert.md

 layout: post
 title: Installing a Custom Certificate in Azure CDN
 date: 2019-06-13
+summary: |
+ How to install your own certificate into an Azure CDN using "mostly" command line tools
 tags: azure website cdn certificate cert ssl
 ---
 Today we are going to look at what it takes to install a custom certificate in